AutoResearch/autora/docs/Introduction/index.md

 ## About

-This project is in active development by the [Autonomous Empirical Research Group](https://musslick.github.io/AER_website/Research.html), led by [Sebastian Musslick](https://smusslick.com), in collaboration with the [Center for Computation and Visualization at Brown University](https://ccv.brown.edu).
+This project is being developed by the [Autonomous Empirical Research Group](https://musslick.github.io/AER_website/Research.html), which is led by [Sebastian Musslick](https://smusslick.com), in collaboration with the [Center for Computation and Visualization at Brown University](https://ccv.brown.edu).

-The development of this package is supported by Schmidt Science Fellows, in partnership with the Rhodes Trust, as well as the Carney BRAINSTORM program at Brown University.
+Development of this package is supported by Schmidt Science Fellows, in partnership with the Rhodes Trust, as well as the Carney BRAINSTORM program at Brown University.